BlackPropaganda/BlackPropaganda/README.md

 - lightweight
 - scriptable
 - practical
-- built for people who actually have to touch more firewalls than grass
+- built for people who touch more firewalls than grass

 Part experiment, part utility, part refusal to keep doing things the painful way.